 But there’s no denying the importance of accurate supply forecasting.
 It can be used to:

 - Determine the number of impressions to guarantee to advertisers.

 - Plan, price and allocate ad inventory for sale.

 - Figure out which new programs to buy or produce (by forecasting estimated views).

 - Decide when to schedule programs (by comparing estimated viewership on different days/times).

 - Demand forecasting: Inventory that advertisers are expected to request, the price they would be willing to pay, and how the price might change as the flight date gets closer.
 A reliable, accurate demand forecast is an essential input to deciding whether to sign a given deal or risk leaving the inventory available for future opportunities.
 Ultimately, demand forecasting is about asking the question, “Is this the highest price I can receive for this inventory?” or “Would increased sell-out by lowering price increase my yield?”

 Optimization is the second piece of the yield equation.
 Optimization isn’t just about finding the right inventory for a given client or campaign; it’s about finding the right inventory, at the right time, at the right price and presenting it to the right viewer.
 Proper optimization requires the dynamic allocation of inventory into buckets by campaign, as well as by schedule.
 To enable proper optimization, pricing must be fluid, ensuring every deal is optimized on its own, as well as within the larger business portfolio.

 The challenge of portfolio-level management becomes greater as premium, targeted or advanced advertising products are introduced into the system, both in TV and digital.
-This makes yield optimization increasingly difficult to execute with confidence—and nearly impossible with only Excel in your toolkit.
+This makes TV advertising yield optimization increasingly difficult to execute with confidence—and nearly impossible with only Excel in your toolkit.